 While it might look like an easy three steps, here are the details to help you fully answer each question.

-Answer: Dry enough so that no moisture will condense in your air lines.
-Whatever type of air dryer you ultimately select, the objective is the same– to prevent moisture from condensing in your compressed air lines where it can foul your air-operated equipment and processes.
+How dry do you need your air supply?
+Well, dry enough so that no moisture will condense in your air lines.
+Whatever type of compressed air dryer you ultimately select, the objective is the same–prevent moisture from condensing in your compressed air lines where it can foul your air-operated equipment and processes.